jboss-developer/jboss-jdg-quickstarts/openshift/datagrid-service/xsite/README.md

   `datagrid-service` should now be configuring and running.

-  **Next Step:** Switch your active profile to the other site and create a new `datagrid-service` application on it.
+  **Next Step:** Switch your active profile to the other site and create a new `datagrid-service` application.

 Confirming a Cross-Site View is Formed
 --------------------------------------